MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-architecture.md

 # Field Service Work Order Architecture

-The most important process in Field Service is the
+The most important process in Field Service is the work order process where work orders are created, scheduled to resources, performed by field technicians, and completed and reviewed.
+The following diagram can help you understand the various entities, attributes, and relationships that enable the work order process.

 > [!Note]
 >